stackitcloud/terraform-provider-stackit/docs/resources/ske_kubeconfig.md

 - `expiration` (Number) Expiration time of the kubeconfig, in seconds.
 Defaults to `3600`
 - `refresh` (Boolean) If set to true, the provider will check if the kubeconfig has expired and will generated a new valid one in-place
+- `refresh_before` (Number) Number of seconds before expiration to trigger refresh of the kubeconfig at.
+Only used if refresh is set to true.
 - `region` (String) The resource region.
 If not defined, the provider region is used.

 ### Read-Only